Want to have a smooth moving experience and minimize your cat’s stress?

 Cats are all about territory so moving with cats is a huge deal.
 Disrupting their territory can cause stress-related behaviors including, litter box avoidance, excessive scratching, marking, and vocalization.

-I’ve moved six times with multiple cats, including across country by plane (twice).
+I’ve moved six times with multiple cats, including across the country by plane (thrice).

 Cats dislike change.